phpDocumentor/phpDocumentor/docs/getting-started/installing.rst

 .. important::

-   This method of installation was initially provided as a convenience; with time however it was common for dependency conflicts between phpDocumentor and the host application to arise.
+   This method of installation was initially provided as a convenience; with time, however, it was common for dependency conflicts between phpDocumentor and the host application to arise.
 The phpDocumentor team does not recommend this installation method and is unable to provide support on issues stemming from dependency conflicts.